How many pages can Claude read?

 The existing MCP tools I found all made the same mistake: a single monolithic function that dumps everything at once.

-Instead of exposing one large “read_pdf” function, I broke the interface into seven small tools that mirror how humans navigate documents:
+Instead of exposing one large “read_pdf” function, I broke the interface into small single-purpose tools that mirror how humans navigate documents (nine at launch, 13 as of v2.0.0):

-This turns PDF reading from a single high-risk operation into a sequence of small, safe, reversible steps.
+This turns PDF reading from a single high-risk operation into a sequence of small steps you can back out of.
 The same principle applies to any MCP tool surface, as I learned when giving an AI agent full API access went wrong.
-Fewer focused tools always outperform a kitchen-sink approach.
+On a surface like this one, a few focused tools beat a kitchen-sink function.

 Each step also needs to fail gracefully.
 When pdf_search hits a corrupted page or pdf_read_pages gets an out-of-range request, the tool returns structured errors rather than crashing the session.
 For the broader patterns behind this (circuit breakers, validation gates, structured fallbacks), see AI Agent Error Handling Patterns.